jophyyao/UiTemplate/README.md

-change dir to jophy template.
+Enter the sub directory to obtain the templates